DSpace/DSpace/dspace-api/src/main/java/org/dspace/importer/external/README.md

 ## Abstraction of input format <a name="Abstraction-input-format"></a> ##

 The importer framework does not enforce a specific input format.
 Each importer implementation defines which input format it expects from a remote source.
+The import framework uses generics to achieve this.
+Each importer implementation will have a type set of the record type it receives from the remote source's response.
+This type set will also be used by the framework to use the correct MetadataFieldMapping for a certain implementation.
+Read [Implementation of an import source](#Example-implementation) for more information.

 ## What it can't do <a name="cant-do"></a> ##